 About Parenting Research Centre

 Here at the Parenting Research Centre, we have a clear vision for Australia’s future.
-We see thriving children with resilient parents capable of learning new skills – and adapting as their families grow and change.
+We see thriving children with parents who are supported to learn new skills as their families grow and change.

 We also see a community that values parenting, shares the responsibility of raising children, and resources parents to support their children’s health and wellbeing.
 Getting this right will mean long-term benefits for Australia’s social and economic future.